Pet-Ometer/pet-ometer.github.io/index.md

 ## Installation
 1. Navigate to the [Pet-Ometer repository](https://github.com/Pet-Ometer/App)
 2. Clone it to your local machine by pressing the Code button
-3. Open an IDE of your choice and run the command **flutter run**
+3. Open an IDE of your choice and run the command ```flutter run```

 ## Development status
 Here is a link to our [Phase 1 Project Board](https://github.com/Pet-Ometer/app/projects?query=is%3Aopen)

 ## About us
-Cameron Arakaki
-Software Engineering student at the University of Hawai`i at Manoa
+Cameron Arakaki - Software Engineering student at the University of Hawai`i at Manoa

-Eda Cadiena
-Computer Science student at the University of Hawai`i at Manoa
+Eda Cadiena - Computer Science student at the University of Hawai`i at Manoa